nzimani2/SeleniumAutomationTest/README.md

 # selenium-automation-test
-This project is a sample for automation testing assignment tested on website https://hotel.testplanisphere.dev/ja/.
+This project is a sample for automation testing assignment tested on website https://hotel.testplanisphere.dev/ja/, signup menu.

 ### Coding Language
 Java